Skip to main content

 Challenge.StateChange

-Emitted when a parental consent challenge changes state.
+Emitted when a challenge changes state.

-Challenges don't expire
+Parental consent challenges don't expire

-A challenge remains pending until a trusted adult either approves or denies it.
+A parental consent challenge remains pending until a trusted adult either approves or denies it.
 Only the access methods (OTP, QR code, email link) expire, not the challenge itself.
 For details, see Challenge expiration and time-based authentication.

 Fields